 How do we breakdown operational silos and create shared responsibility?
-To do this, first we have to look at the stakeholders in our organization today and determine what is important to them.
-To help organize, I have divided stakeholders in a typical Cloud Operating Model into the three following groups: Code, Performance and Control.
-Although the titles may vary for your organization, the key focus is their goals and mindset, particularly “what’s in it for me?”
+To do this we have to look at the stakeholders in our organization today and determine what is important to them.
+To help organize, I have divided stakeholders in a typical Cloud Operating Model into the three following groups: Code, Performance, and Control.
+Although the titles may vary in your organization, the key focus is their goals and mindset, mainly “what’s in it for me?”

-Members of this group show up to work every day to get their work done through code.
-In a way, cloud doesn’t necessarily matter to them; it’s the code that runs on a cloud that’ important.
+Members of this group show up to work every day to get their job done through code.
+In a way, the cloud doesn’t necessarily matter to them; it’s the code that runs on a cloud that is critical.
 This group starts with the developers who write the applications.
-A developer wants to work through code and API’s that expose the features that are important to them, and they particularly want their code to be portable across multiple environments.
+A developer wants to work through code and APIs that expose the features that are important to them, and they particularly want their code to be portable across multiple environments.
 Release managers want to be able to improve developer productivity and drive innovation through continuous iterations and improvements to the code.
 The operations stakeholders who support the environment and worry about visibility and being able to support and scale applications into production.

 But central to the performance stakeholders is the Line of Business (LoB).
-It is notable that the LoB stakeholders are primarily interested in the business outcome.
+Notably, the LoB stakeholders are primarily interested in the business outcome.
 They are looking for a set of capabilities that they can trust, and they are willing to pay for it.
 They may allocate budget to a cloud initiative, without a concern for savings, as long as they get the outcome.

-Which brings us back to the Line of Business stakeholder, who is central to the Cloud Operating Model.
-Trusting their cloud provider also means that they’re trusting that the operations team are going to not just keep stuff running, they’re going to support future innovation.
-Their view of innovation means doing better with what they manage today and working at the pace of business, or the developer.
-What does that actually look like?
+Which brings us back to the Line of Business stakeholder who is always central to the Cloud Operating Model.
+Trusting their cloud provider also means that they’re believing that the operations team will keep things running and they will support future innovation.
+Their view of positive change means doing better with what they manage today and working at the pace of the business or the developer.
+What does that look like in practice?

-In ‘Cloud Is’ – Part Two we’ll explore further how IT organizations can increase trust and deliver business outcomes for the LoB using the Cloud Operating Model.
+In ‘Cloud Is’ – Part Two – Trust we’ll explore further how IT organizations can increase confidence and deliver business outcomes for the LoB using the Cloud Operating Model.